Java.io.StringReader class in Java

 Mark method is supported forGeeksGeeks

 This article is contributed by Nishant Sharma.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.